oktadev/okta-blog/_source/_posts/2022-06-06-microservices-digitalocean-kubernetes.md

 ---
 layout: blog_post
-title: "JHipster Application Deployment to DigitalOcean's Kubernetes"
+title: "Run Microservices on DigitalOcean with Kubernetes"
 author: jimena-garbarino
 by: contractor
 communities: [devops,java]
-description: "A step-by-step guide for JHipster deployment to DigitalOcean's cloud"
+description: "A step-by-step guide for JHipster deployment to DigitalOcean's cloud."
-tags: []
+tags: [java, kubernetes, digitalocean, jhipster, spring-boot, spring-cloud]
 tweets:
-- ""
+- "DigitalOcean Kubernetes is designed for you and your small business.
+Learn how to use it with @jhipster today!"
-- ""
+- "Learn how to deploy your @java microservices to @digitalocean with @kubernetesio and this magnificent tutorial."
-- ""
+- "A quick guide to deploying microservices to @digitalocean with @kubernetesio. 👇"
-image:
+image: blog/jhipster-digital-ocean/digitalocean-kubernetes.png
 type: conversion
 ---

 Cloud adoption continues to increase rapidly worldwide, and not only in the software industry.
 Every year more and more companies move their applications to the cloud.
 In the last JHipster community survey, from December 2021, participants valued JHipster's ability to get them to production faster, and requested more tutorials on deployment to cloud platforms.
 DigitalOcean is among the most popular "other" cloud vendors, according to some surveys.
 This post is a quick walk-through of the deployment of a JHipster microservices architecture to a Kubernetes cluster in DigitalOcean's cloud.

-**This tutorial was created with the following frameworks and tools**:
+This tutorial was created with the following frameworks and tools:

 - [JHipster 7.8.1](https://www.jhipster.tech/installation/)
 - [Java OpenJDK 11](https://jdk.java.net/java-se-ri/11)
 - [Okta CLI 0.10.0](https://cli.okta.com)